vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ]
 ```

+### Repeating time trigger
+The repeating time triggered oracle is another internal data source, specifically for perpetual futures markets.
+Defining a set of repeating times allows for scheduling when price data is delivered.
+It can be a repeating, predictable schedule or a fixed number of events at pre-determined times.

+For example, a scheduled time trigger could be every day at 04:00, 12:00 and 20:00.
+A fixed number could be 01/02/2023 at 08:52, 11/03/2023 at 15:45, 20/04/2023 at 21:37.

 ## Using a data source: Filtering
 Data source filters allow the market proposer to specify, for a given "root" data source (for example all messages signed by a given public key), which of its messages are relevant.